Asthma Attack Causes, Symptoms and Treatment

 Emergency Treatment: To extend emergency care to the person, follow the steps listed below:

-• Sit the person upright comfortably and loosen tight clothing
+• Sit the patient upright comfortably and loosen tight clothing

-• If the person has asthma medication, such as an inhaler, assist in using it.
+• If the person uses inhaler, assist in using it.

 • If the person doesn’t have an inhaler, use one from a first aid kit or borrow someone else’s.